capsidjs/capsid/README.md

 - `coelement` is JavaScript class which defines the behaviour of the special functions of the class-component.
   - `class Timer {...}` in the timer example.

-class-component.js is responsible for the following transition from the usual dom to a `class-component`.
+`classclamp` is responsible for the following transition from the usual dom to a `class-component`.

 ![diagram-2](http://kt3k.github.io/class-component/asset/diagram-2.svg)